 At all times, when cycling, apply the few rules that ensure everyone’s safety!
 Ride on the right and pass on the left; don’t block the path (ride in single file, and if you have to stop, step completely away from the path); be careful and alert at all times; and make sure you’re visible at night.
 Having fun is good, but doing it safely is better! 😉

-Want to continue exploring the region by bike?
-You’re in luck: we have several routes and trails to suggest!
+Want to explore the region by bike?
+You’re in luck: we have an online cycling map to help you plan your next ride!
 Don’t forget to share your #OutaouaisFun moments with us on social media.